SkinnyDevi/webui_tavernai_charas/README.md

 > Version 2.0.0 has been adapted to work with Oobabooga's WebUI version 3+.
 Please update your installation as this will be the supported version from now on.

 Fixes:

-* Adapated the `characters` path to search inside `user_data/characters` correctly.
+- Adapated the `characters` path to search inside `user_data/characters` correctly.
-* Fixed date field when previewing a card: it now shows correct date and time of creation instead of number timestamp.
+- Fixed date field when previewing a card: it now shows correct date and time of creation instead of number timestamp.
-* Various style fixes for new theme colors.
+- Various style fixes for new theme colors.

-### [1.3.3]
-Fixes:
-* Fixes issue [#14](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/14) where some labels had changed getter behaivour.
-Thank you to [@przewodo](https://github.com/przewodo) for the bug report!
-* Checked extension functionality for WebUI latest update.

 <details>